LRudL/GCExplainer-unsupervised/README.md

 # GCExplainer-unsupervised

+NOTE: use previous commit if want to run gspan!!!
+- most recent one breaks it (nx to pyg conversion)

 This repository contains the code for a course project based on the paper: "GCExplainer: Human-in-the-Loop Concept-based Explanations for Graph Neural Networks" (https://arxiv.org/pdf/2107.11889.pdf)

 ## Citing